among/fusus/docs/install.md

 ??? caution "Mind the dot"
     Do not forget the `.` at the end of the line in the above instruction.

+??? hint "No nead to repeat this step"
+    When you update the repo later, it will not be necessary to redo the `pip3 install` step, because the soft link to the pipeline package in the repo will still be valid.